-Muhannad Shono’s work challenges our collective beliefs through the telling of stories using a multidisciplinary multimedia approach.
+Muhannad Shono’s work challenges our collective beliefs through the telling of stories using an interdisciplinary, collaborative approach.

 He questions cultural myths in order to understand how the past can dictate the human narratives we now choose to live.